AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

        - All the way up to the root library unit

     * Siblings have no automatic visibility to each other
-    * Visibility as If Nested
+    * Visibility same as nested

        - As if child library units are nested within parents